 Legal challenge: NICE’s guidance programmes operate in line with robust methods and processes to provide rigorous, independent assessments of health technologies and interventions.
 However, NICE, can and does, face challenge to its recommendations.
 Our risk appetite in terms of legal challenge in the guidance programmes is cautious.
 This does not prevent new ways of working but recognises the importance of considering the risks of challenge when developing and formulating these new ways of working, in a way that is proportionate to the level of risk of challenge in each particular guidance programme.

 Workforce: Our workforce account for the majority of NICE’s expenditure and our staff are central to delivering NICE’s objectives.
 The recruitment market is challenging and there is competition for many of NICE’s technical roles.
-Therefore, our wider risk appetite for workforce risks is open – reflecting the need to offer working arrangements that enhance recruitment and retention, while supporting delivery of the transformation However as a public sector employer, it is vital that NICE acts in accordance with the law and good practice and therefore our risk appetite is minimalist to risks to compliance with the statutory employment legislation.
+Therefore, our wider risk appetite for workforce risks is open – reflecting the need to offer working arrangements that enhance recruitment and retention, while supporting delivery of the transformation.
+However, as a public sector employer, it is vital that NICE acts in accordance with the law and good practice and therefore our risk appetite is minimalist to risks to compliance with the statutory employment legislation.

 Partnerships: NICE works with a range of partners in both the public and commercial sectors.
-Our appetite for risk in partnerships is open, but we will remain mindful of the need to consider our reputation and independence, adhere to public procurement regulations and competition law, and protect public funds.
+Our appetite for risk in partnerships is open, but we will remain mindful of the need to consider our reputation and independence, adherence to public procurement regulations, competition law, and financial regularity where we have a lower risk appetite.

-IT Security: A cyber security incident could have significant implications for NICE’s activities and reputation.
-Our appetite for IT security risks is therefore minimalist, and NICE will seek to comply with recognised national standards to mitigate as far as possible any cyber security risks within the available resources.
+Cyber security: A cyber security incident could have significant implications for NICE’s activities and reputation.
+Our appetite for cyber security risks is therefore minimalist, and NICE will seek to comply with recognised national standards to mitigate as far as possible any cyber security risks within the available resources.
 We recognise that it may be necessary to accept a higher level of risk where a particular system/software remains the best available approach to achieving business outcomes.